 Ph.D. in Computer and Information Sciences

-Most of the courses that PhD students will take will be geared toward preparing the student for the Breadth exams and for whatever other preparation the advisor deems necessary.
-Specific requirements for courses follow.
+Most of the courses that PhD students will take will be geared toward preparing the student for the Breadth exams, and for whatever other preparation the advisor deems necessary.
+There are some specific requirements for courses, as specified below.

 Students must take at least 60 credits in the CDM 420 - CDM 699 range, including at least 12 credits of

 CSC 699 (or equivalent as approved by advisor).
 Non-CDM courses may be substituted with permission of the advisor.

 CSC 426 in their first two years.